eclipse-che/che-docs/src/main/_docs/setup/setup-getting-started.md

 # Start Che in offline mode
 docker run <other-properties> -v /tmp/offline:/data/backup eclipse/che:<version> start --offline
 ```
 The `--offline` parameter instructs the Che CLI to load all of the TAR files located in the folder mounted to `/data/backup`.
 These images will then be used instead of routing out to the Internet to check for DockerHub.
 The preboot sequence takes place before any CLI functions make use of Docker.
-The `eclipse/che start`, `eclipse/che download`, and `eclipse/che init` commands support `--offline` mode which triggers this preboot seequence.
+The `eclipse/che start`, `eclipse/che download`, and `eclipse/che init` commands support `--offline` mode which triggers this preboot sequence.

 # Uninstall
 ```shell